derLesh/SourceCraft-Reborn/README.md

 A new and better version of the beloved tool SourceCraft to convert Minecraft maps into Source Engine maps

+I try to completely rework the program and make it better than before.
+You can help me via Pull Requests

 ## Installation

 If you just wanna use the programm, download the repo and launch the .jar file.